Skip to content

 5 Major Tech Companies That No Longer Exist Today

 Around the turn of the millennium, Siemens Mobile was still one of the major players in the mobile phone market.
-Today, the brand has practically vanished from collective memory.
+Today, the brand has practically vanished from the collective memory.

 Around the turn of the millennium, Siemens Mobile was still one of the major players in the mobile phone market.
-Today, the brand has practically vanished from collective memory.
+Today, the brand has practically vanished from the collective memory.
 Photo: picture-alliance / dpa/dpaweb | Bagus_Indahono

 Share article